‘Changing Places’ toilets need to be available in all large public venues and places.

 - City and large town centres

-- Large supermarkets
+- Large supermarkets and restaurant chains

 - Shopping centres